smalldata-ai/fynnel-docs/concepts/projects.md

 # Projects

 In Fynnel, a project serves as the fundamental organizational unit for managing data workflows, configurations, and assets.
-It encapsulates all the resources, settings, and metadata required to define, execute, and monitor data pipelines within a specific context or workspace.
+It encapsulates all the resources, settings, and metadata required to define, execute, and monitor data pipelines within a specific context or multiple workspaces.

 Create a new Fynnel project: